waqaszulfiqar/sortingEmail/README.md

 # sort_emails
-It remove all the unsorted emails from the list
+It remove all the duplicate emails from the list
 ## Run

 ```